The Six Elements of the Perfect Data Science Learning Tool

 6. Career help

-Right now, we give career advice during office hours, where we have 1:1 conversations with students.
+Right now, we give career advice via career counseling sessions.
 This year, we plan to develop a more robust careers section that helps you figure out how and where to interview.
 We also plan to more directly help you with your job search.

 As you’ve read, you can expect a lot of improvements for Dataquest in 2017.
 But progress doesn’t happen all at once, it happens regularly, as we constantly tweak the Dataquest experience.
 We now have a regular release schedule, and you can expect substantial improvements every month.
 Take a look at the posts for our past two releases for an idea of how quickly Dataquest is evolving.